MonikaBarget/distant-reading/ElonMusk_task-sheet.md

 On October 28, the US government confirmed that Elon Musk had bought the company for $44bn (£38.1bn) after legal conflicts over Musk's initial offer and the number of bots/false accounts on the social media platform.

-The radical changes to the company's management and new monetization plans for the platform led to controversial reactions, last but not least on Twitter itself.
+Radical changes to the company's management and new monetization plans for the platform led to controversial reactions, last but not least on Twitter itself.

 The following data set contains 100,000 tweets referencing #Twitter and #ElonMusk immediately after the announcement of the takeover (till 31st October):